What's in season in District of Columbia

 Timing tracks close to the national norm, with strong spring and fall shoulder seasons.
 Peak windows below are typical for the Mid-Atlantic & Upper South region; exact timing varies year to year and across the state, and your local farmers market is the best real-time guide.

-In season now (July)
+In season now (August)

 Fruit